-1) Have Someone Else Choose Your Profile Picture
+1) Have Someone Else Choose Your Profile Pic

 Most people can tell whether or not they look good in a photo.
 But when it comes to choosing profile photos that highlight all the best facets of your personality?
 Not so much.

 According to research, strangers are way better at identifying photos where you embody all three traits than you are.

 You simply don’t see your own face the same way others do.
 Since you’re so familiar with your own face, you miss all those little things that strangers notice.

 Someone who isn’t familiar with your face will form an impression within a mere second of seeing your picture, based on everything from your posture and clothing to the micro-expressions on your face.

-This process of making snap judgments based on appearance is called thin slicing, and it happens every time someone looks at you, online or off.
+This process of making snap judgments based on appearance is called thin slicing.
+It happens every time someone looks at you, online or off.
 Getting photo feedback from others allows you to harness the power of the first impression by choosing photos that other people deem the most attractive overall.

 So remember: Instead of asking yourself, “How attractive am I?” in each photo, you should be asking someone who doesn’t know you.

 A different study confirmed this disconnect applies to selfies as well.
 Study participants firmly believed they looked the most attractive in selfies, whereas other people thought those participants looked more likable and attractive in photos taken by someone else.

-Here’s a simple solution: Gather data from one of those photo ranking sites like PhotoFeeler to narrow down your pics to the best ones, and save the selfies for social media like Facebook and Instagram.
+Gather data from one of those photo ranking sites like PhotoFeeler to narrow down your pics to the best ones.
+And save the selfies for social media like Facebook and Instagram.